How to Stop a Couch from Sliding Around (7 Ways)

 2) Silicone Furniture Caps

 Furniture leg caps are another great solution to prevent your furniture from sliding around.
 These caps look like small feet your stick onto the feet of your couch or chairs, acting as tiny shoes that stop the slipping effect.
+They're great for stopping a bed from sliding, too.

 They're available in different sizes to suit your couch legs and mostly feature designs with transparent materials to make them almost invisible unless you're specifically looking for them.
 They feature construction with clear silicone, fitting the feet of the couch snugly.